Teenage Mutant Ninja Turtles (2014 film): Casting

 Megan Fox was cast as April O'Neil in February 2013, marking her first collaboration with Bay since her remark comparing him to Adolf Hitler in response to Bay's treatment of her during filming of Transformers: Revenge of the Fallen.
 Bay had confirmed Fox was back on good terms with him as early as April 2011.
 Jessica Biel had expressed interest in playing the part.
 In regards to Fox's casting, Laird commented that he felt there were better choices to play April, but that he would prefer not to get too worked up over the issue.

-Alan Ritchson, Pete Ploszek, Jeremy Howard and Noel Fisher were cast as Raphael, Leonardo, Donatello and Michelangelo respectively the following month.
+Alan Ritchson, Pete Ploszek, Jeremy Howard, and Noel Fisher were cast as Raphael, Leonardo, Donatello, and Michelangelo respectively the following month.
 In early April, Will Arnett was cast in a role that was being kept secret until leaked photos revealed that he had been cast as April's cameraman and rival, Vern Fenwick.
 Soon after that, actor Danny Woodburn joined the cast as Splinter.

 In early May, William Fichtner was cast in the film as "a lead with iconic stature in the Turtles' mythology", marking his third collaboration with Bay following Armageddon and Pearl Harbor.
-His character was revealed to be named "Eric Sacks", an Anglicised version of Oroku Saki / The Shredder.
-At this point in production Sacks was intended to be the film's version of the Shredder, but that idea was subsequently abandoned in favour of casting actor Tohoru Masamune as an authentically Japanese incarnation of the character following widespread whitewashing accusations.
+His character was revealed to be named "Eric Sacks", an Anglicized version of Oroku Saki / The Shredder.
+At this point in production Sacks was intended to be the film's version of the Shredder, but that idea was subsequently abandoned in favor of casting actor Tohoru Masamune as an authentically Japanese incarnation of the character following widespread whitewashing accusations.
 The movie underwent reshoots to change this element of the plot, with Sacks being changed to the Shredder's adopted son, although the film's tie-in video game would retain Sacks as the Shredder.

 Also in May, former Saturday Night Live star Abby Elliott was cast in the film.
 Also, Whoopi Goldberg appeared on set, portraying Bernadette Thompson, a female version of Burne Thompson.
 William Fichtner revealed that Bebop and Rocksteady would not be appearing in the film, who appeared later in the sequel.
 Abby Elliott played April O'Neil's roommate, named as Taylor.
 Other actors Johnny Knoxville and Tony Shalhoub joined the film to dub Ploszek and Woodburn as the voices of Leonardo and Splinter respectively.